TomFrankly/pipedream-notion-voice-tasks/instructions.md

 The request body from your mobile shortcut – shown in `steps.trigger.event.body` above – is sent to OpenAI so ChatGPT can parse it.
 This is what powers the workflow.
 No other data is sent to OpenAI.
 [More details are available in the full blog post.](https://thomasjfrank.com/notion-chatgpt-voice-tasks/#privacy)

+### Code

+The code that runs this workflow has been compressed for performance reasons.
+If you want, you can [view my uncompressed code on Github.](https://github.com/TomFrankly/pipedream-notion-voice-tasks/blob/main/Notion-Voice-Tasks.js)

 ## More Resources

 **More automations you may find useful:**